Solve the Secret of Station House No. 4

 Does the game require a minimum number of players?

-Yes, The Secret of Station House No. 4 requires a minimum of 4 players.
-If your booked game session does not reach a minimum of 4 players total we may contact you (with 24 hours notice) to find another game for you to play.
+Yes, Murdoch Mysteries Escape Game: The Secret of Station House No. 4 requires a minimum of 6 players.
+If your booked game session does not reach a minimum of 6 players total we may contact you (with 24 hours notice) to find another game for you to play.

 You do not need to book the minimum tickets yourself.
-For example, two groups of two players would meet the minimum.
+For example, two groups of three players would meet the minimum.

 Are tickets refundable?